 Many previous human rights data projects have attempted to mitigate these problems in human rights reporting by combining a reliance on the public documentation produced by governments and international non-governmental organisations (INGOs) with highly replicable, standards-based procedures with a great deal of success.
 While these approaches have helped to reduce the measurement problems caused by the weaknesses present in their information sources, those weaknesses remain.
 Over the years, as we have discussed existing human rights data with human rights advocates and researchers in human rights non-governmental organisations (HROs) around the world, we have heard time after time about the problems that come with relying on public reports for the purposes of measurement.
 While the information in the public documentation produced by such organisations is highly credible and highly unlikely to contain information on events that did not actually happen (Hill, Moore, and Mukherjee, 2013), it is also subject to political, legal, and resource constraints.
 This means that many known human rights violations go unreported.
-Further, this problem is more true in some places than others, yielding much less information on some locations than others.
+Further, this problem is more severe in some places than others, yielding much less information on some locations.
 As a result, the allegations of abuse in such reports represent a biased undercount of the level of abuse in countries worldwide (Conrad and Moore, 2011; Conrad, Haglund, and Moore, 2014).
 While ordered scales can serve to reduce this problem, they cannot eliminate it entirely.
 As a result, our conversations with human rights advocates, researchers, and others working with HROs worldwide have often ended with some variant of the same simple question: "Why not just ask us for the information directly?"

 The Human Rights Measurement Initiative's (HRMI) approach to measuring civil and political rights takes this question seriously, basing its data on information supplied by human rights experts around the world who are directly responsible for monitoring human rights practices in their particular countries or regions.
-In this section, we describe our methodological approach to measuring human rights practices and compare it to existing efforts.
-Below we 1) discuss how our conceptual and operational approach differs from previous projects, 2) describe the models we use to combine numeric survey responses from human rights experts into data for each country in our pilot survey, 3) present the data from our pilot survey, and 4) compare our human rights scores with comparable indicators from the Varieties of Democracy Project (Coppedge et al., 2017).
-Overall, the results of our pilot data collection give us good reason to believe that our method appropriately captures information on the civil and political rights situation in the countries in our sample, while providing better, more detailed information on what is occurring in those countries than has been provided by any previous cross-national human rights data collection effort.
+In this section, we describe our methodological approach to measuring civil and political rights practices and compare it to existing efforts.
+Below we 1) discuss how our conceptual and operational approach differs from previous projects, 2) describe the ways we combine numeric survey responses from human rights experts into data for each country in our sample, and 3) provide some summary statistics from our survey and data.7